 We’ve also predicted that the alleged defeated party, being a leader in low cost telephony, was not going to take this technological beating lying down, and would go back to the drawing board to mount a vigorous response and level the playing field.
 We were- you guess it- right (time to pat ourselves on the back!).

-This technological turn of events has forced us to go back to our drawing board and, in the spirit and interest of fairness, balance, equity and even-handedness, reconsider the contrast.
+This technological turn of events has forced us to go back to our drawing board and, in the spirit and interest of fairness, balance, equity and even-handedness, to reconsider the contrast.
 Hence, the new article: “magicJack Plus vs netTALK DUO: The Rematch”.